ardavanghaffari/programming-puzzles/merge_sort/README.md

 Time complexity is $O(n\log{(n)})$ and cannot be improved beyond that.
 That is because Merge sort is an algorithm that sorts by comparing elements and such algorithms are lower bounded by
 $O(n\log{(n)})$.[^1]

+### Third Iteration
+Here we achieve $O(n)$ space complexity by using only one auxiliary array the size of the input.
+At each merge step, portion of the main array corresponding to the already sorted left and right sub-arrays are first copied to the auxiliary array and from there merged back to the main array.

+Time complexity remains at $O(n\log{(n)})$.
+Copying to the auxiliary array prior to merging results in an extra $O(n)$ but that doesn't increase the overall time complexity.

 </br>